-J.1.1 All persons holding a UKIP database (full or partial) must sign the Party's Data Protection forms and return the form to Head Office.

-J.1.2 No member shall give a copy of any part of the UKIP database to any other member without first obtaining written consent from the Party.

-J.1.3 Any member who holds a Party database but is not entitled to do so must hand back the copy of the Database to the Party (or otherwise destroy it irrevocably if held in electronic form).
-The Party Chairman, Party Director and General Secretary may rescind authority to hold all or part of a Party database.

-J.1.4 All UKIP members have the right to view a copy of the records held about them on the UKIP database.
-This can be obtained only by sending a written request to Head Office.

-J.1.5 Any person in receipt of a UKIP database shall take reasonable steps to ensure that the data is secure.

-J.1.6 Use of the Party database is authorised for contacting members for official Party purposes only.

-J.1.7 The Party shall comply with the Data Protection Act 1998 and all other relevant Data Protection legislation.
+- J.1.1 All persons holding a UKIP database (full or partial) must sign the Party's Data Protection forms and return the form to Head Office. - J.1.2 No member shall give a copy of any part of the UKIP database to any other member without first obtaining written consent from the Party. - J.1.3 Any member who holds a Party database but is not entitled to do so must hand back the copy of the Database to the Party (or otherwise destroy it irrevocably if held in electronic form).
+The Party Chairman and General Secretary may rescind authority to hold all or part of a Party database. - J.1.4 All UKIP members have the right to view a copy of the records held about them on the UKIP database.
+This can be obtained only by sending a written request to Head Office. - J.1.5 Any person in receipt of a UKIP database shall take reasonable steps to ensure that the data is secure. - J.1.6 Use of the Party database is authorised for contacting members for official Party purposes only. - J.1.7 The Party shall comply with the Data Protection Act 1998 and all other relevant Data Protection legislation. - J.1.8 During designated internal elections (see BB.2), the Returning Officer will be sent a password protected CSV containing: - a) membership number. - b) Name of voter. - c) Email address. - d) 8-digit voting PIN (the only place this is sent out apart from on membership cards.

+This will then be loaded under his supervision into the party's chosen electronic voting system.